Our Annual Plant Sale May 28th 9am-2pm

 AUGUST

-Bok Choi, Daikon Radishes, Baby Pad Choi, Pansy Flowers, Mint, Spearmint, Kohlrabi, Green & Red Cabbage, Jalapenos, Chives, Parsley, Thyme, Green Beans, Patty Pan Squash, Rainbow Carrots, Cucumbers,
+Purple Bok Choi, Daikon Radishes, Baby Pad Choi, Kohlrabi, Green Cabbage, Jalapenos, Chives, Parsley, Thyme, Green Beans, Patty Pan Squash, Carrots, Cucumbers,

-Cauliflower, Celery, Tomatoes, Peppers, Shishito Peppers, Jimmy Nardello Peppers
+Cauliflower, Celery, Tomatoes, Bell Peppers, Shishito Peppers, Jimmy Nardello Peppers, Hot Peppers, Sweet Peas

 AUGUST